griffin-cli/griffin-cli/README.md

 griffin ssm import --always-use-latest --allow-missing-value -c chamber-service-1 -c chamber-service-2
 ```

-## Dotenv
+## dotenv

-Dotenv is another great tool, but you'll likely need a separate tool to manage secrets.
+dotenv is another great tool, but you'll likely need a separate tool to manage secrets.
 Griffin makes it easy to manage both in the same place.
 To move a dotenv file to griffin, just run

 ```sh
 griffin ssm import -d ./path/to/.env
 ```

-# Roadmap
+# 🚏 Roadmap

 Griffin is growing!
 We're always looking for contributors and maintainers to help us get to where we're going.
 Amongst other things, Griffin is looking to add support for